Your composting problems

 - give the contents of the whole bin a good stir as this will incorporate more air into the mix.

-- if the contents seem dry, add more 'greens' such as fruit and veg peelings, tea bags and grass cuttings (and some water)
+- if the contents seem dry, add more 'greens' such as fruit and veg peelings, tea leaves and grass cuttings (and some water)

 - if the contents look wet, add some more 'browns' such as leaves, cardboard, egg boxes and shells and shredded paper.

-- add some materials which decompose quicker, including comfrey, nettles, and thin layers of grass mowings to get the process working again
+- add some materials which decompose quicker, including comfrey, nettles, and thin layers of grass cuttings to get the process working again

 - My compost is very dry and grainy